|UM SPH Home > Current Students > Graduation 2014|

 The letter from the University will be mailed to the graduate, who can then forward it to the parents for use in documenting their visa request.
 Please allow three weeks to receive the letter.

-Standard printed announcements may be purchased at the Barnes and Noble @ University of Michigan Bookstore, 734-995-8877, at 530 South State Street.
+Standard printed announcements may be ordered at the Graduation Kick-Off (see Kickoff above).
+They may also be purchased at the Barnes and Noble @ University of Michigan Bookstore, 734-995-8877, at 530 South State Street.
 Personalized announcements take up to two weeks to print.

 Hotel arrangements for your guests should be made as soon as possible.
 Please visit the SPH website for a listing of accommodations, as well as information on directions, airport, and other transportation.

 Graduates participating in any University of Michigan graduation ceremonies must wear academic attire.
-If you did not order your attire at Graduation Kick-Off or the Spring Grad Fair, you may order it at the Barnes and Noble University of Michigan Bookstore, 734-995-8877, at 530 South State Street.
+Such attire can be purchased or rented (doctoral only) at Graduation Kick-Off or the Spring Grad Fair (see below).
+Graduates may also order their academic attire at the Barnes and Noble @ University of Michigan Bookstore, 734-995-8877, at 530 South State Street.
 Store hours are 9 a.m.-6 p.m., Monday-Friday, and 10 a.m.-5 p.m. on Saturday.

 To ensure that you purchase or rent the correct hood, please note your hood color: